Weighted Sobolev Spaces on Metric Measure Spaces: Weighted Sobolev Spaces

 \section{Weighted Sobolev Spaces}

 In this section we will define weighted Sobolev spaces and prove that, under natural integrability assumptions on the weight, we obtain a reflexive Banach space.
-From now on we denote the $1$-weak gradient of $f$ with respect to $\mm$ simply by $|\nabla f|_{w}$, so $|\nabla f|_{w}=|\nabla f|_{1,m}$.
+Recall the $1$-weak upper gradient of $f$ with respect to $\mm$ is denoted by $|\nabla f|_{w}$, so $|\nabla f|_{w}=|\nabla f|_{1,\mm}$.

 \begin{defi}[Weighted space $W^{1,p}_\rho(X,\ud,\mm)$] Let $p>1$ and let $\rho:X\to [0,\infty]$ be a Borel function satisfying $\rho^{-1}\in L^{{1}/{(p-1)}}(\mm)$; we define the weighted Sobolev space $W^{1,p}_\rho(X,d,\mm)$ by